 - Low vitamin D3 levels have been linked to autoimmune thyroid diseases including Hashimoto’s and Graves’ thyroiditis.
 Adequate levels of vitamin D3 protect the immune system from attacking itself.

 - Autoimmunity is known to originate from the gut.
-Therefore, gut membrane repair, microbiome restoration and food/chemical sensitivity or intolerance issues should be addressed.
+Therefore, restoration of gut intestinal permeability, microbiome and food/chemical sensitivity or intolerance issues should be addressed.
 Nutritional support is essential.

 - Stress management, treatment of viral infections, removal of environmental toxins are part of the treatment plan.